iviviano/Algorithms/Grading/HW5.md

 - Excellent tests for `env-lookup`

 Parsing notes:
--
+- Nice tests for `parse`.
+Note that it's no

 Interpreting notes:
-- Nice job on your tests for `interp` constructing the parse
+- Nice job on your tests for `interp` constructing the parse tree without `parse`.

 ```
 Part 1:         10/10